k8ssandra/k8ssandra/docs/content/en/docs/release-notes/_index.md

 Also deployed is Stargate, an open source data gateway that lets you interact programmatically with your Kubernetes-hosted Cassandra resources via a well-defined API.

+{{% alert title="Note" color="success" %}}
-The **K8ssandra 1.1.0** release implements a number of key changes, enhancements, and bug fixes, as noted below.
-For the complete list, see [CHANGELOG-110.md](https://github.com/k8ssandra/k8ssandra/blob/main/CHANGELOG.md).
+The **K8ssandra 1.1.0** release implements a number of changes, enhancements, and bug fixes.
+This Release Notes topic lists a subset of the key updates.
+For the complete list, see the [CHANGELOG](https://github.com/k8ssandra/k8ssandra/blob/main/CHANGELOG.md).
+{{% /alert %}}

 **Release date:** 09-April-2021.

 ## Prerequisites

-* A Kubernetes v1.15 or later environment - local or via a supported cloud provider
+* A Kubernetes v1.16 or later environment - local or via a supported cloud provider
 * [Helm](https://helm.sh/) v3

 ## Supported Kubernetes environments